 Recently, Squarespace added an SEO options panel to collection items.
 This means that individual blog posts, products and events can have tailored descriptions targeting that item’s keywords, as well as optimized titles.
-New for mid-2019, this is a big step forward in helping Squarespace users compete in search.
+When it was rolled out in 2019, this was a big step forward in helping Squarespace users compete in search.
 I used to hack this by using the excerpt selection but now you can be more customized, which is important if you want to use excerpts for something else.

-I say this a lot, but targeted, consistent blogging is the best thing that a small website can do to be competitive in search.
+I say this a lot, but targeted, consistent blogging using our topic cluster method is the best thing that a small website can do to be competitive in search.

 For example: Say you’re a real estate agent who’s great at finding small homes in Portland for first time homebuyers.
 You’re never going to bear Trulia or Redfin at the general real estate search game, but you could win at creating killer content about homebuying for first time homebuyers in Portland.
 You could highlight types of homes, affordable neighborhoods, what people need to know if they buy a fixer upper on a budget, how FHA and VA loans impact the homebuying process, you get the picture.
 You could easily create the go-to website for information in this niche in a local community with a sustained, strategic effort.

-Step 10 – “No index” inessential content and make sure you don’t have hidden items.
+Step 10 – SEO Bonus: “No index” inessential content and make sure you don’t have hidden items on your Squarespace website.

 Another thing that many people overlook is choosing to no-index content that is just going to get in the way of your important content.
 Things like thank you pages, old content that’s outdated, even forms that are for administrative purposes only are all common things I see (I just found a few on my own website!).
 The simple solution is to simply select the “no index” option in Squarespace’s SEO panel for any of that content.
 It asks Google to ignore that content and helps the integrity of your site when the search engine crawls it.